iliasmertzanos/mySpringCustomerApp/README.md

 4. Run the application:
    a.
 Select the root project folder
    b.
 Right-Click, select Run As > Run On Server
+   c.
+Note that you will also need to install Apache Tomcat 8 or higher

 App description
 ====================================================